tarotcathedral/tarotcathedral.github.io/_posts/2026-04-07-i-have-tarot-fomo.md

 Sometimes, to see clearly, you need to look at only one thing at a time, right?

 Because of this, I started to make my own card meanings, based only on Fournier and Grimaud.
-You can find them on this website.
+You can find them on this website: [Swords meanings](https://tarotcathedral.com/swords/).